MrKiplin/pokemon-typescript-api/README.md

 ### PORT:

 Port is set by environmental variable `PORT`.
-If none exist then will default to `3000`.
+If none exists then will default to `3000`.

 ## Authors